 Clinical Trials and Experimental Medicine

 Development of our clinical trials and radiation research programmes are coordinated in partnership with the NI Cancer Centre.
 Success in programme grants and publications have dovetailed with improvements in patient care through locally developed and led clinical research, particularly in colorectal and prostate cancers.
-CRUK ECMC programmatic funding was renewed in 2017.
-We are one of 18 adult cancer-focussed ECMCs in the UK and membership of the ECMC network provides the major opportunity to network trials with other ECMCs in order to accelerate trial delivery.
+Our CRUK Experimental Cancer Medicine Centre (ECMC) programmatic funding was renewed in 2022.
+We are one of 18 adult cancer-focussed ECMCs in the UK.
+Membership of the ECMC network provides the opportunity to perform trials in collaboration with other ECMCs and provide access to clinical trials for patients locally.

 Basic Biology